Sedation Options

 4. Less discomfort after treatment.

 Please note that you shouldn’t travel on your own after you’ve taken any of these drugs.
-Make sure you have an escort, even if you traveled by bus or foot!
+Make sure you have a responsible escort, even if you traveled by bus or foot!
 It’s easy to become disorientated.

-Our office offers our patients the option of Intravenous Sedation, also referred to as Dental Intravenous Anesthesia, or “Twilight Sedation,” for their dental treatment.
+Our office offers our patients the option of Intravenous (IV) Sedation for their dental treatment.
 This is what sets our office apart from other dental practices; it is our niche, if you will.

 Intravenous Sedation or “twilight sleep” helps you to be comfortable and calm when undergoing dental procedures.
 Your treatment can be completed for you under intravenous sedation, if you so desire.
 Intravenous sedation or “IV sedation” (twilight sedation) is designed to better enable you undergo your dental procedures while you are very relaxed.
 It will enable you to tolerate as well as not remember those procedures that may be very uncomfortable for you.
 IV sedation will essentially help alleviate the anxiety associated with your treatment.
 You may not always be asleep but you will be comfortable, calm and relaxed, drifting in and out of sleep – a “twilight sleep”.

-If you choose the option of intravenous sedation your IV sedation/anesthesia is administered and monitored by Drs.
-Diamond or , therefore eliminating the costly expense of having your treatment carried out in an operating room or same-day surgical facility.
-Our clinical staff includes fully qualified Registered Nurses to assist with IV Sedation within our office setting.
+If you choose the option of moderate conscious intravenous sedation your IV sedation is administered and monitored by our registered nurses and associate dentist(s) are ACLS certified, therefore eliminating the costly expense of having your treatment carried out in an operating room or same-day surgical facility.
+Our clinical staff includes fully qualified Registered Nurses (RN) to assist with IV Sedation within our office setting.
 Patients are continuously and safely monitored during surgery as well as following in a Recovery Room.
-Our clinical staff are all CPR certified.
-Drs.
-Diamond or is also ACLS certified.
+All of our staff are CPR certified.

 The goal of IV sedation is to use as little medication as possible to get the treatment completed.
 With IV sedation, a constant “drip” is maintained via the intravenous tube.
 At any time an antidote can be administered to reverse the effects of the medications if necessary.
 IV sedation is very safe!